carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 You can also install a package from a specific channel into a named environment (using `--name`).
-For example, the following command installs the `scipy` package from the `conda-forge` channel into the environment called `my-first-conda-env` which we created earlier.
+For example, the following command installs the `scipy` package from the `conda-forge` channel into the environment called `machine-learning-env` which we created earlier.

 ~~~
 $ conda install scipy=1.10.0 --channel conda-forge --name machine-learning-env
 ~~~
 {: .language-bash}

-The following command would install `tensorflow` package from `conda-forge` channel into the environment called `machine-learning-env`.
+The following command would install `tensorflow` package from the `conda-forge` channel into the environment called `machine-learning-env`.

 ~~~